deepsaia/eduversity/DESIGN_DOC.md

 * Regular security scans: SAST, DAST, dependency vulnerability scanning.
 * Pen-testing cadence & bug-bounty for major customers.

+### 13.6 Child Safety & Ethical AI Charter

+**Via Open Source Platform, We Ensure:**
+> *No child’s data is ever sold.
+No child is ever pushed to “play more.”
+Learning is joyful — not addictive.*

+**Concrete Safeguards:**
+- **No Behavioral Ads**: Zero third-party trackers.
+Games recommend *learning paths*, not products.
+- **Playtime Limits**: Auto-pauses after 45 mins with: “Great focus!
+Time for a break 🌳”
+- **Parental Controls**: Set daily limits, disable chat, approve friend requests.
+- **AI Ethics Board**: External advisors review recommendation algorithms quarterly for bias (e.g., “Does the system favor urban students?”).
+- **COPPA++ Compliance**: Beyond legal minimums — “right to be forgotten” for minors, encrypted chat, human moderation.

+**Transparency:**
+- **Student Data Report**: Every parent receives a plain-English PDF: “Here’s what we collected, why, and how to delete it.”
+- **Algorithmic Audits**: Publish annual “Impact Report” showing: “Our math recommendations improved scores by X% without increasing screen time.”

+> *We don’t just comply with privacy laws.
+We redefine what “safe” means for digital learning.*

 ---

 ## 14. Observability, Logging & Monitoring (concrete plan)